PranshulGG/WeatherMaster/README.md

  # 📝 Todos:

- - ⬛ Adding cache to reduce api requests (under construction)
+ - ⬛ Adding cache to reduce api requests (almost)
  - ⬛ Translations will be added soon! (i18n)
  - ⬛ Widgets / Notifications
  - ✅ Make it lightweight